Tazaf/ionicitude/README.md

 ### How to check it worked

-When it's done, you can check that everything's OK by typing this commande (and crossing your fingers):
+When it's done, you can check that everything's OK by typing this command (and crossing your fingers):

 `ionic build android`

-If you see a releaving `BUILD SUCCESSFULL` at the end of the process, congrats!
+If you see an easing `BUILD SUCCESSFULL` at the end of the process, congrats!
 Your app is building.

 ## Known Android bugs